Six Steps for General Counsels to Add Business Value – Part III

 May 14, 2024

-legal ops law departments general counsel
+legal ops general counsel Consulting law department

 In this post, we conclude our three-part series by examining the final two actions for general counsels to optimise their law department’s business and strategic value-add.
 Part I covered determining what internal clients of your department want and finding opportunities to boost operational efficiency.
 Part II examined tracking external spend and how to benchmark effectively.
 Here, we look at harnessing technology and using metrics.